dancecoder/json22/README.md

 ```

 #### The `valueOf` method priority
-The `JSON22` support for `toJSON` method of an object as well as `JSON`.
+The JSON22 support for `toJSON` method of an object as well as JSON.
 In some cases an object may have both `valueOf`
 and `toJSON` methods.
 Typical example is the Date class.
-The `JSON22` at first is a solution to serialize/deserialize
+The JSON22 at first is a solution to serialize/deserialize
-date values, so `valueOf` have higher priority then `toJSON`.
+date values, so __`valueOf` have higher priority over `toJSON`__.
 This is also true for any object implementing `valueOf`
 and `toJSON` both.